 - PunchTab – Although I only use them for giveaways now.
 It is a great way to provide incentives for users to re-visit your website.
 You can read more about it here.

 And a lot of others that would require another article to list/discuss them.

 So with a ton of forethought and planning (i.e. I’m full of crap) I decided to go for it.
 So how did I implement it?
 Seriously it was probably the easiest setup process I’ve ever gone through!

 - First I signed up for my CloudFlare account.
 After I received my confirmation email I then signed onto CloudFlare.

-- After I had everything setup with CloudFlare I then went to my GoDaddy account and changed the DNS settings to point to CloudFlare instead of my webhost.
-This is the scary step as GoDaddy states this could take up to 24hrs for them to make the changes.
-For me it took 10 minutes for the changes to take place.
+- After I had everything setup with CloudFlare I then went to my GoDaddy account and changed the DNS settings to point to the CloudFlare DNS Servers instead of my web host.
+Although GoDaddy warns that changes could take up to 24 hours.
+I’ve found that they can be updated as soon as within a few minutes after updating.